Brit Bunkley

 Brit Bunkley (born 1955 in New York City) is a New Zealand/U.S. artist whose art practice includes sculpture, installation, public art and video, since the 1990s with an emphasis on 3D digital media.
 Awards include the National Endowment for the Arts, the CAPS grant, and the Rome Prize Fellowship.
 His work expresses a keen interest in history, politics and the environment.

-Matthew Crookes wrote for the Creative New Zealand funded arts agency, Circuit that “Bunkley’s practice throws up many contradictions: the emphasis on the surface, yet the references are to things and ideas outside the work itself.
+Matthew Crookes wrote for the Creative New Zealand funded arts agency, Circuit that "Bunkley’s practice throws up many contradictions: the emphasis on the surface, yet the references are to things and ideas outside the work itself.
 Pessimism mixed with dry humour.
 The maker of monuments now deconstructing them.
-Bunkley has taken the ‘unspoken power’ of monuments and unpacked it, and laid it bare.”
+Bunkley has taken the 'unspoken power' of monuments and unpacked it, and laid it bare".

 Early life and education

 Brit Bunkley was born in New York City.
-He attended Macalester College and Minneapolis College of Art and Design 1973-1979.
+He attended Macalester College and Minneapolis College of Art and Design 1973–1979.
 He received an MFA from Hunter College in New York in 1984.
 He immigrated from New York City to New Zealand in 1995 to take up a teaching position as head of sculpture at the Quay School of the Arts Whanganui.
 He became a New Zealand citizen in 1998.

 Public sculptures

-His early career in the U.S.A. included a number of permanent public art commissions including Gate Mask in New York City of which Michael Brenson wrote in the New York Times: “Rubbing together a new suburban façade that seems to be rising and an old façade that seems to be sinking into the ground creates sparks with social and political colorations.”
+His early career in the U.S.A. included a number of permanent public art commissions including Gate Mask in New York City of which Michael Brenson wrote in the New York Times: "Rubbing together a new suburban façade that seems to be rising and an old façade that seems to be sinking into the ground creates sparks with social and political colorations".
 The sculpture was moved from Manhattan to the Islip Art Museum.
 Islip, NY in 1984.
 Other works included a sculpture commission at City College, NYC, a New York M.T.A.
 Arts for Transit Commission, Long Island Railroad, Bay Shore Station, Bay Shore, N.Y. and the front entrance of the Minnesota History Center, St. Paul, Minnesota both completed in 1992.
-In 2012 he completed the commission, Hear My Train a’ Comin’ in Whanganui, NZ.
+In 2012 he completed the commission, Hear My Train a' Comin in Whanganui, NZ.
 He has recently completed a number of temporary public art projects with Andrea Gardner including Peaceable Kingdom Whanganui in Whanganui, New Zealand, 2020.
+Bunkley and Gardner won the Supreme Award at Sculpture in the Gardens in Auckland in 2024.